 What is Non-Self in Buddhism?

-At its core, Anatta postulates that the “self” or “ego” is not an essential, integral, and immutable entity.
-Instead, what we conventionally consider as “self” is an ever-changing aggregation of physical and mental phenomena, a construct of our perceptual apparatus, which Buddhism classifies into five aggregates: form, sensation, perception, mental formations, and consciousness.
+Instead, what we conventionally consider as “self” is an ever-changing aggregation of physical and mental phenomena, a construct of our perceptual apparatus, which Buddhism classifies into five aggregates: form, sensation, perception, mental formations and consciousness.

 These aggregates are impermanent, always in flux, and inherently unsatisfactory.
 They interact and condition each other in complex ways, leading to the illusion of a cohesive, enduring self.
 This misapprehension results in clinging, desire, and ultimately, suffering, known as dukkha in Pali.